 We know that sometimes life gets difficult.
 In those times we are here to assist with emergency financial aid.
 For Lucas County Veterans who qualify, our office can help with things like rent or mortgage payments, Auto Payments or repair, food, utilities and many other financial hardships you may be facing.
 Please contact our office for more details.

-Upon passing you, or a spouse may be eligible for certain federal benefits.
-Additionally you may have questions about the VA’s grave marker program, as well as burial in a National Cemetery.
+You may have questions about what benefits are available for your estate and affairs as well as end of life care.
+Our Service Officers are ready to answer the varying questions you may have.
+From the VA’s grave marker program, burial in a National Cemetery to flags and so much more.
 Please contact our Office to speak with one of our highly trained Service Officers for more information.

 In addition, our office does have an Indigent burial program to help low income veterans, or their spouses to deal with an unexpected loss.
 There are some restrictions and limitations so please contact our office for more information regarding this program.
 Please mention you are inquiring about the indigent burial program when calling.

 Changing minds is about alternative programs to assist our fellow veterans in becoming a healthier you.
 Some of these programs include Guitars for Vets, H.O.O.V.E.S and Miles for Freedom and we are constantly looking to find more programs to add to our list.
 With these and upcoming programs, we encourage you to check them out and one might be right for you in ways you never knew possible.
 Click below to go to our Changing Minds page where you will find more information on these programs.

 The Lucas County VSC does assist with medical transportation to and from scheduled VA appointments.
 Please contact our office for more details and specific requests.

 In 2016 the State of Ohio authorized each County Veterans Service Commission in conjunction with the County Recorder’s Office to issue a State of Ohio Veterans Honorably Discharged Identification Card.
 These cards can be obtained in our office typically Monday through Friday except on holidays.